jqhoogland/rationalia-starter/AF/Courses/AGI Safety Fundamentals.md

 ## Exercises

 1. The possibility of deceptive alignment, as discussed by Steinhardt (2022), is an example of goal misgeneralization where a policy learns a goal that generalizes beyond the bounds of any given training episode.
 What factors might make this type of misgeneralization likely or unlikely?
+   -
 2. Christiano’s “influence-seeking systems” threat model in What Failure Looks Like is in some ways analogous to profit-seeking companies.
 What are the most important mechanisms preventing companies from catastrophic misbehavior?
 Which of those would and wouldn’t apply to influence-seeking AIs?
+   - Regulation: for collective action problems, we set the rules one level about the corporation.
+E.g.: fishing limits.
+   - Human common sense (within the company): although very weak (e.g., Nazis, hazardous waste mismanagement), most of us have some intuitions that prevent blatant moral trespasses.
+In practice, this is not unhackable, it just requires a more gradual assault to circumvent.
+   - Consumer demand / boycotting.
+Similar to the preceding claim.
+This ties into external auditors / certifications.
+This is easily hackable (e.g., greenwashing)
+   - As it applies to AI: Regulation may have some role in a slow-takeoff scenario.
+Human common sense definitely plays a role, and fortunately the forerunners all seem to have safety teams.
+Consumer demand seems unlikely to help as the advances may be too rapid.
 3. Ask the [OpenAI API](https://openai.com/api/) what steps it would perform to achieve some large-scale goal.
 Then recursively ask it how it’d perform each of those steps, until it reaches a point where its answers don’t make sense.
 What’s the hardest task you can find for which the API can not only generate a plan, but also perform each of the steps in that plan?
+	- It tends to revolve around physically attending places (it answers from the perspective of a human)
 4. What are the individual tasks involved in machine learning research (or some other type of research important for technological progress)?
 Identify the parts of the process which have already been automated, the parts of the process which seem like they could plausibly soon be automated, and the parts of the process which seem hardest to automate.
+	- Easy: hyperparameter optimization, data collection & cleaning, training (is already largely automated)
+	- Harder: theoretical research (on mechanisms like attention)

 ## Discussion Prompts